IzKuipers/silly/README.md

 ![Inepta](./screenshot.png)

+> Warning!
+Commenting of code is happening, it's just taking a while because it's 10 thousand lines as of now.
+Yeah.
+Patience.
+Please.

 A rather silly project to work on after ArcOS: Inepta is another attempt at creating an OS in the browser, this time making use of vanilla JS.
 I created this project to demonstrate what is possible with just plain old Javascript.

 It runs under Electron, allowing me to use your device's filesystem to store files, along with a lot of other NodeJS module based stuff.